Child Custody Attorneys In San Antonio

 - Legal custody, which determines how much control each parent has over a child’s rights (such as the medical care they receive, where they attend school, the cultures they’re exposed to, etc.).

-- Joint managing conservatorships (JMCs).
-In a JMC, the child spends time living with each parent.
+- Joint managing conservatorships (JMCs): In a JMC, the child spends time living with each parent.
 Whichever parent the child spends more time with (even if it’s just one more night per year) is considered the custodial parent.
 Generally, the custodial parent can decide where the child lives, which can also impact other factors, such as the school they attend.
 Courts often try to establish JMCs under the assumption that it’s generally healthy for children to spend a certain amount of time with each parent growing up.
-Depending on the circumstances of the case, the parents may have a nearly equal timeshare (meaning the child spends almost the same amount of time living with each parent), or one that’s slightly less balanced.
+Depending on the circumstances of the case, the parents may have a nearly equal timeshare (meaning the child spends almost the same amount of time living with each parent) or one that’s slightly less balanced.

-- Sole managing conservatorships (SMCs).
-In an SMC, the child only lives with one parent.
+- Sole managing conservatorships (SMCs): In an SMC, the child only lives with one parent.
 That caretaker, the custodial parent, also generally has total control over the child’s physical and legal custody.
-Sole managing conservatorships are more common in situations where one parent has been deemed “unfit” to act as a caretaker by the court.
-A court may think an SMC is necessary if:
+Sole managing conservatorships are more common when one parent has been deemed “unfit” to act as a caretaker by the court.

-- One parent has a history of violence to the child or their former spouse;
+A court may think an SMC is necessary if:- One parent has a history of violence against the child or their former spouse;

 - One parent has a history of substance abuse;